VoonaSindhura/TicTacToe/readme.md

 ## Tic Tac Toe Game

-This is a simple console-based Tic Tac Toe game implemented in C#.
+This is a simple console-based Tic Tac Toe game implemented in C# using .NetFramework 8.

 ### Gameplay Instructions